 - Philippines: During the Presidential elections in 2010, the VoteReportPH project encouraged citizens to report issues of vote rigging and other irregularities via SMS, social media, email, and the organization’s website, which used the Ushahidi-based platform..

 All these examples tell us of the enormous potential for mobile technology in governance programs.
-Fast improving methodologies and new technological breakthroughs make it increasingly easier and more effective to work towards creating positive change in our societies. engageSPARK is aiming to achieve just that – using mobile technology to realise change (click here to read our CTO David Hutchful’s insight on the technology behind mobile phones for development).
+Fast-improving methodologies and new technological breakthroughs make it increasingly easier and more effective to work towards creating positive change in our societies. engageSPARK is aiming to achieve just that – using mobile technology to realize change (click here to read our CTO David Hutchful’s insight on the technology behind mobile phones for development).

 With close to 6.8 billion cellular-mobile subscribers worldwide, the question now is how to methodically improve infrastructure and tackle challenges that lay at the political level.
 Put another way, how do we encourage governments to engage with programs that promote greater transparency?